ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Low latency:**

-A latency that does not Material Impact the overall system latency of the BPI.
+A latency that does not Materially Impact the overall system latency of the BPI.

 **Liveness:**